fables-tales/nemesis/readme.md

 This is Nemesis, a new system for allowing team leaders running teams for the [Student Robotics](http://studentrobotics.org) competition to change their passwords.

+##Contributing

+Please file issues on GitHub.
+Not on the student robotics trac.
+Also please send me a GitHub pull request if you want to merge changes in.
+This allows for easy management in my brain

 ##Phippen, you ass, just let me hack on it

 Ok cool, run this (anywhere that isn't in a git repository), also this command